Kohl’s (NYSE:KSS) Issues FY 2021 Earnings Guidance

-Kohl’s (NYSE:KSS) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $5.800-$6.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.350.
+Kohl’s (NYSE:KSS) issued an update on its FY 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $5.800-$6.100 for the period, compared to the Thomson Reuters consensus estimate of $4.350.
 The company issued revenue guidance of -.

-A number of research firms recently weighed in on KSS.
-Morgan Stanley upped their target price on shares of Kohl’s from $47.00 to $48.00 and gave the stock an underweight rating in a research note on Tuesday, August 24th.
-Zacks Investment Research upgraded shares of Kohl’s from a hold rating to a strong-buy rating and set a $62.00 price target on the stock in a research note on Tuesday, July 27th.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Kohl’s from $73.00 to $80.00 and gave the company a buy rating in a research note on Friday, August 20th.
-Jefferies Financial Group began coverage on shares of Kohl’s in a research note on Monday, August 9th.
-They issued a buy rating and a $71.00 price target on the stock.
-Finally, Telsey Advisory Group increased their price target on shares of Kohl’s from $60.00 to $63.00 and gave the company a market perform rating in a research note on Monday, August 16th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $54.24.

 Kohl’s Company Profile